-How to Watch The ‘Time Flies’ Apple Event on September 15, 2020 - The Mac Observer
+How to Watch the ‘Time Flies’ Apple Event on September 15, 2020 - The Mac Observer

-On Tuesday, September 15, 2020, Apple is hosting an event titled ‘Time Flies’.
+The On Tuesday, September 15, 2020, Apple is hosting an event titled ‘Time Flies’.
 It starts at 1 PM ET/10 AM PT, and there are lots of ways to watch.

 How To Watch The Apple Event